 Certain animals may weep out of sorrow, similar to human baby cries, say animal behavior experts.
+In this case, the tears appear to reflect Raju’s astonishment and relief.

 "It could be a hard-wired response to not feeling touch," added Bekoff, former professor of ecology and evolutionary biology at the University of Colorado, Boulder, who, with primatologist Jane Goodall, co-founded the organization Ethologists for the Ethical Treatment of Animals: Citizens for Responsible Animal Behavior Studies.